sigsum/sigsum/doc/api.md

 `timestamp` is the time since the UNIX epoch (January 1, 1970 00:00 UTC) in seconds.
 It is included so that monitors can be convinced of _freshness_ if enough witnesses added their cosignatures.
-A signer can also use timestamps to prove to a verifier that public logging happened within some interval
+A signer can also use timestamps to prove to an end-user that public logging happened within some interval
 	[\[TS\]](https://git.sigsum.org/sigsum/commit/?id=fef460586e847e378a197381ef1ae3a64e6ea38b).

 `tree_size` is the number of leaves in a log.